-This will be a hybrid event hosted by the Society, which will take place both in the NMS Auditorium and online.
-However, it may be necessary, due to any future local restrictions imposed because of the pandemic, to move certain events to fully online only.
+This will be an online event hosted by the Society, which will take place via Zoom.
 Please keep an eye on the Society website, e-newsletters and your email inbox for the latest news and further information on Society events.

 Volunteers from across Europe and the United States joined the fight for Greek independence during the 1820s.
 They were attracted by the lure of Greece’s classical past and in many cases disillusioned or out of work after the defeat of Napoleon.
 These people are known as the ‘philhellenes’, meaning simply ‘lovers of Greece’.
 In the context of the Revolution, the term ‘philhellene’ came to refer specifically to people who supported the Greek cause, whether in a military capacity in Greece or as civilians organizing assistance at home or abroad.